Advanced Memoir: From First Sentence to Resolution

 Life goes on after your memoir is published.
 For better and worse, there never is true resolution in memoir because we have to live after the book has sold.
 That being the case, how can you create a feeling of resolution in a memoir?
 We must pick a moment in our experience that makes the story feel resolved—that feels conclusive—but at the same time, we have to be honest with our reader.
 We will share resolutions and return to the question, “What is ethical in memoir writing?”
 How do we remain ethically sound in choosing the conclusion of our memoir?

 After all the planning and polishing, structuring and revision, you want to share your writing with the world.
-During this week we will review the steps and best practices for submitting complete manuscripts to agents and independent publishers; we’ll also discuss the option of self publishing.
+During this week, we will continue our discussion on the ethical issues related to publishing memoir and creative nonfiction.
+We will review the steps and best practices for submitting complete manuscripts to agents and independent publishers; we’ll also discuss the option of self-publishing.

 Questions?
 Check out our FAQ page or contact our Director of Education, Sharla Yates, at yates[at]creativenonfiction.org.